JonatanLindh/kandidat/text/rapport/rapport.typ

     - *Compute Shader:* Used for general-purpose computation on the GPU (not directly part of the rendering pipeline).

 - *Procedural Generation:* The creation of data (models, textures, etc.) algorithmically, rather than manually.
 This often uses noise functions and other mathematical techniques to create varied and complex results.
+  - *Seed:* A value used to initialize a pseudo-random number generator.
+Using the same seed ensures the same sequence of "random" numbers @godot-random-number-generator.
-  - *Noise Function (Perlin, Simplex):* Algorithms for generating pseudo-random values with a smooth, continuous appearance, used for procedural generation.
+  - *Noise Function #text(red)[(Perlin, Simplex)] #text(maroon)[S: ta bort?]:* Algorithms for generating pseudo-random values with a smooth, continuous appearance, used for procedural generation.
   - *Marching Cubes:* An algorithm to create a triangle mesh from a 3D scalar field (e.g., noise data).

 - *LOD (Level of Detail):* Rendering objects with varying complexity based on distance.
 - *PCG*: Procedural content generation
-- *Axis Aligned Bounding Box (AABB):*  A box where each face is aligned to a basis vector.
+- *Axis Aligned Bounding Box (AABB):*  A box where each face is aligned to the coordinate vectors (x, y, z).

-#pagebreak()
+- *Performance metrics:*
+    - *FPS (Frames per second):* The amount of images (frames) that a computers render every second @nvidia_fps.
+Higher FPS generally means smoother motion.
+For example, 60 FPS means the screen is updated 60 times per second.
+Closely related to frame time.
+    - *Frame time:* The amount of time (in milliseconds) it takes to render a single frame @techreport_inside_the_second.
+Closely related to FPS, e.g., 60 FPS = \~16.67 ms frame time per frame.

 #set page(numbering: "1")
 #counter(page).update(1)